concourse/oci-build-task/README.md

 be written to `image.tar` within the output.
 This tarball can be passed along to `docker load`, or uploaded to a registry using the [Registry Image resource](https://github.com/concourse/registry-image-resource#out-push-an-image-up-to-the-registry-under-the-given-tags).

+Your task may configure an output called `rootfs`.
+A `metadata.json` and `rootfs` subfolder will be created in the output.
+This can be used to start the image in a subsequent task without uploading it to a registry using the ["image" task step option](https://concourse-ci.org/task-step.html#task-step-image).

 ### `caches`